 For the uninitiated, the assessment is based on four pairs, each with two opposite poles: Introversion/Extroversion; Intuition/Sensing; Feeling/Thinking; Perceiving/Judging.
 Based on how you respond to the assessment questions, you end up with an assigned pole from each pair.
 Each of these eight identifiers are abbreviated with a letter (I, for introversion, for example), so you end up with a four-letter type such as INFP, ESTJ, and so on.

 Hardy though the Myers-Briggs is, having hung around more than 70 years, the assessment is periodically the subject of criticism and rightly so.

 So, if you have that four-letter label, should you use it?
 And if so, how?
-Read on for three ways the this assessment can and can’t help you on your career path.
+Read on for three ways the this quiz can and can’t help you on your career path.

 1. Selecting a Career Path

 Although the test won’t spell out what you should do with your life, it can be useful for gaining insight that can inform your decisions about your future professional and personal endeavors.
 If you’re looking for a lot of career guidance, however, I recommend checking out other tools and personality tests as well.

 When you receive your feedback report, whether from the Myers-Briggs or another source, avoid reading it as the ultimate truth.
 For that matter, never use any assessment or test result to select a single job to pursue.
 Life is far too complex for such reductionist mentality.
 Use it as a loose guide, a springboard for further exploration and discovery.
 The goal is to expand possibilities, not limit them.
 This might feel uncomfortable if you’re wrestling with a career direction.
 Remember that it’s OK to not have everything mapped out.
 Too much planning (or adhering too strictly to an assessment) could mean missing opportunities that arise out of happenstance or that are created when you combine your interests, experience, and education in unique ways.